namdinator/Namdinator_bash/README.md

 # Namdinator

-Namdinator is a commandline tool, written in BASH, that sets up and runs  a MDFF (molecular Dynamics Flexible Fit) simulation using the input PDB file and input density file.
+Namdinator is a commandline tool, written in BASH, that sets up and runs a MDFF (molecular Dynamics Flexible Fit) simulation in a semi automatic manner, using only the input PDB file and input density file.

 To run Namdinator you need the following programs installed: